Check back here monthly for RFP/RFQ notices

 Question: HUB (Historically Underutilized Business) Self-Certification?

 Answer: You may not self-certify for any HUB, except for Small Business Administration (SBA).
-If another state (other than TX) has certified you as a HUB, yes that qualifies.
-Please submit all HUB Certificates for proof.
+If a state other than Texas has certified you as a HUB, yes that qualifies.
+Please submit certificates to receive credit for certification.

 Question: If we were to be awarded a contract, would our authorized dealers be allowed to sell off of our same contract?

-Answer: Yes, all of your authorized dealers would be allowed to sell off of your schedule nationally to public agencies & non-taxed, non-profits.
-The agency/non-taxed, non-profits would basically prepare the Purchase Order referencing the PCA contracted award to the 'Awarded Contractor's Name', along with the PCA contract # & name, and their P.O. number.
-The authorized dealers normally would have to register at PCA which is free, fast and done at www.pcamerica.org/vendor.
-A list of these authorized dealers should be sent with your submittal.
-Other dealers may be added to this list with the 'Awarded Contractor's Name' notifying PCA in writing of any changes.
+Answer: Yes, all of your authorized dealers would be allowed to sell off of your schedule nationally to PCA Members.
+The agency/non-taxed, non-profits would prepare their Purchase Order to the 'Awarded Contractor's Name', referencing the PCA contract # and name.
+Your authorized dealers should sign up wuth PCA which is free, fast and done at www.pcamerica.org/vendor.
+A list of your authorized dealers should be sent with your submittal.
+Other dealers may subsequently be added to the list by notifying PCA in writing of any changes.
+You would then set-up a reporting system, where the authorized dealers would report the sales to you for the Monthly Sales Reporting & Fees to be submitted to PCA each month.

 Question: Can a company offer more than the listed products?

-Answer: Yes & please specify pricing for these as well.
-Also, adjunct products should be listed as 'Value Add' items for additional value to PCA Members.
+Answer: Yes, adjunct products should be listed as 'Value Add' items for additional value to PCA Members.
+Pricing must be provided for 'Value Add' items.

 Question: What are the specifics?
 (This answer applies to all the RFPs.)